marcusnerdicus/REDAGraphDocs/Reports/Actions/delete-a-report.md

 ## Delete a Report

-This action deletes the Report.
+This Action deletes the Report.

 Select **Actions > Delete**